IBM/ibm-openpages-local-mcp-server/README.md

 #### 6. Query Control (query_control tool)
 ```
-Get the Control in openpages with name - Control for business ABCD Corp LTD, and show all the available properties legibly
+Get the Control in openpages with name - Control for business ABCD Corp LTD, and show all the available properties in bullet points
 ```

 ### OpenPages Local MCP - WatsxonX Orchestrate High Level Architecture - user flow